 Airbnb offers six standard cancellation policies to choose from.
 They range from Flexible to Strict 60 Days and protect both hosts and guests.

-Although the exact terms of Airbnb cancellation policy options can vary depending on your location, there are some general points that they all have in common.
+Although the exact terms of Airbnb host cancellation policy options can vary depending on your location, there are some general points that they all have in common.
 Here is a brief overview of the terms of each of the cancellation policies along with some important factors to consider when choosing the best option for your Airbnb business.

 Under every Airbnb cancellation policy, the guest can receive a refund of the Airbnb service fee within 48 hours after booking.
 The cleaning fees will also be refunded along with the accommodation fees.

 The main difference between policies lies in the time before check-in guests can make a cancellation to receive a refund.
 The amount that will be refunded also varies depending on the type of policy selected.

-A flexible cancellation policy is the most lenient option for guests.
+Airbnb Flexible cancellation policy is the most lenient option for guests.
 Under the Flexible cancellation policy, guests are eligible for a full refund when canceling a reservation at least 14 days before check-in.
+If guests books a stay with you fewer than 14 days before check-in, they can cancel for free for 48 hours after making a reservation.

 To receive a full refund of the accommodation fees, the guest must cancel a reservation at least 24 hours before the listing’s local check-in time (as stated in the reservation confirmation email).

 If the guest cancels a reservation fewer than 24 hours before check-in, the first night of the stay won’t be refunded.
 However, the guest will receive a refund for the rest of the booked days.

 If the guest decides to cancel his/her stay after check-in, he/she is eligible for a full refund for any remaining nights of the reservation.